Operant-Tech: Vita - Douglas Johnson

 Lessons Learned from Saving Western Michigan University's Graduate Psychology Programs.

-Invited address presented at the annual conference of the Behavior Analysis Association of Michigan, Ypsilanti, MI.
+Invited address presented at the annual conference of the Behavior Analysis Association of Michigan, Ypsilanti, MI, March.

 OBM & CBI: Integrating Computer Training into the Workplace.